Arbitrage Funds

 Imagine you discover that a particular brand of vintage sneakers is in high demand.
 You find them at a local store near you for ₹2,000.
-But the same make and model is being sold online for ₹5,000 on a popular resale site.
+But the same model is being sold online for ₹5,000 on a popular resale site.
 If you buy from the local store and sell online you can make a smart profit of ₹3000.

 Arbitrage funds adopt a similar approach.
 They try to take advantage of the price differential in the stock market to make returns.
 Let’s understand in detail what arbitrage mutual funds are, how they work and the benefits and risks of investing in these funds.